Using Mobile Devices to Simplify the Travel Expense Process

 The introduction of mobile device technology has had a big impact on all of us.
-From eliminating the need for a separate watch, GPS device, scanner, or camera, mobile devices have changed the world.
-Because of their unique capabilities, in addition to being pretty decent mobile telephones, it’s no surprise that mobile devices have made such headway into the business world, including impacting many parts of the end-to-end travel process; from travel planning and booking, expense report preparation and submission, through manager approval and expense report processing.
+By eliminating the need for a separate watch, GPS device, scanner, or camera, mobile devices have changed the world.
+Because of their unique capabilities, in addition to being pretty decent mobile telephones, it’s no surprise that mobile devices have made much headway into the business world, including impacting many parts of the end-to-end travel process; from travel planning and booking, expense report preparation and submission, through manager approval and expense report processing.

-A recent PeercastTM featured a large global company in the Healthcare, Pharmaceuticals, Biotech industry on the topic of “Using Mobile Devices to Simplify the Travel Expense Process”.
+A recent PeercastTM featured a large global company in the Healthcare, Pharmaceuticals, and Biotech industry on the topic of “Using Mobile Devices to Simplify the Travel Expense Process”.
 The feature company processes expense reports from over 50 countries using a Concur client running on top of an SAP ERP platform.
 The company’s travel process includes the use globally of the Concur Mobile App, with roughly 20,000 users.

 The feature company cited the following benefits of mobile receipt capture:

 - Streamlining and simplifying the process for the traveler by eliminating the need to use a scanner, fax machine, or to submit hard copy receipts by mail